MicrosoftDocs/sql-docs/docs/relational-databases/polybase/polybase-pushdown-computation.md

 ## Next steps

-For more information about PolyBase, see [What is PolyBase?](polybase-guide.md)
+For more information about PolyBase, see [Introducing data virtualization with PolyBase](polybase-guide.md)